ProjectAlita/integration-template/docs/TEMPLATE_SETUP_INSTRUCTIONS.md

 ## 🔗 Reference Links

 In the template README, include links to:
-- This Slidev implementation as a complex example
+- This integration template implementation as a complex example
 - Step-by-step guide for detailed learning
 - Integration patterns for specific tool types
 - ELITEA platform documentation